temporalio/documentation/docs/concepts/what-is-an-activity-task.md

   - explanation
 ---

-An Activity Task contains the context needed to proceed with an [Activity Task Execution](/docs/concepts/what-is-an-activity-task-execution.md).
+An Activity Task contains the context needed to proceed with an [Activity Task Execution](/docs/concepts/what-is-an-activity-task-execution).

-Activity Tasks are meant to run an Activity Definition once.
+Activity Tasks are meant to run an [Activity Definition]() once.
 Should this fail, the Activity Task is retried until it's completed successfully.

-##
+#### Scheduling Activity Tasks

+Activity Tasks are assigned to an Activity Task Queue upon an [ActivityTaskScheduled Event]().
+Once a Task is executed, an Activity's Events are run until the Activity successfully completes.

+#### Context Events

+Activity Tasks contain Events that contain what's needed to execute the Activity.
+These events are found within the Activity Task's Context.

+[event explanation?]

+ActivityTaskScheduled prepares the Activity for execution.
+ActivityTaskStarted begins the Activity.

+Upon completion, the Activity Task responds to the cluster with an Event that indicates success or failure.

+[failure events may have retry?]